President of the Church (LDS Church): Later developments

-When Woodruff died, his counselors returned to the Quorum based on the date they were ordained an apostle, placing George Q. Cannon and Joseph F. Smith below Brigham Young Jr. and John Willard Young.
-Heber J. Grant objected to that arguing that seniority should be based on ordination to the Quorum rather than ordination as an apostle.
+When Woodruff died in 1898, his counselors returned to the Quorum based on the date they were ordained an apostle, placing George Q. Cannon and Joseph F. Smith below Brigham Young Jr. and John Willard Young.
+Heber J. Grant objected to that, arguing that seniority should be based on ordination to the Quorum rather than ordination as an apostle.
 Young argued that an apostle should not be demoted as long as he is worthy of the position.

 On March 31, 1900, Snow met with his counselors, Cannon and Smith, and decided to change the policy to gauge seniority based on entrance to the Quorum, rather than ordination as an apostle.
 Part of the reasoning was the ordination of Brigham Young Jr was done privately by his father, Brigham Young, without the members voting on the ordination.
 That put Cannon and Smith ahead of both Brigham Young Jr. and John Willard Young.
-However, Brigham Young Jr. maintained his position as President of the Quorum.
+However, Brigham Young Jr. maintained his position as quorum president.
 Before Snow died, he instructed Smith not to wait to reorganize the First Presidency, which gave no time to John Willard Young to object.
 From then on, apostles were not ordained without also being called to the Quorum.

 On November 23, 1918, Anthon H. Lund, the most senior apostle, was called to serve in the First Presidency.
-Rather than give up his title as President of the Quorum, as had been done earlier, he maintained his title, and Rudger Clawson was given the title of Acting President of the Quorum of the Twelve Apostles.
-That pattern is the pattern that is followed today.
+Rather than give up his title as president of the quorum, as had been done earlier, he maintained his title, and Rudger Clawson was given the title of Acting President of the Quorum of the Twelve Apostles.
+The church continues to use that pattern.

 LDS Church president

 Current

-Following the January 2, 2018, death of the 16th church president, Thomas S. Monson, Russell M. Nelson was ordained and set apart on January 14, 2018, as the church's 17th president.
-In an unprecedented move, Nelson was introduced as the new church president by D. Todd Christofferson, the senior apostle on the Church Public Affairs Committee on January 16, 2018, in a broadcast originating from the annex of the Salt Lake Temple.
-Nelson then introduced his counselors and the new leadership of the Quorum of the Twelve Apostles.
-That introduction was followed with a traditional press conference, which has been typical for new church presidents and their counselors since being originated in 1973 with new church president Spencer W. Kimball.
+Following the September 27, 2025, death of the 17th church president, Russell M. Nelson, Dallin H. Oaks was ordained and set apart on October 14, 2025, as the church's 18th president.
+Oaks was introduced that day as the new church president by Gary E. Stevenson, the senior apostle on the Church Public Affairs Committee, in a broadcast originating from the church's Conference Center.
+Oaks then introduced his counselors and the new leadership of the Quorum of the Twelve Apostles.